-Figure 4-12 - Land cover in the study area and the surrounding landscape in relation to the Phefumula E
+Figure 4-13 - Land cover in the study area and the surrounding landscape in relation to the Phefumula Emoyeni One Grid connection infrastructure

-4.6 SEASONAL AND ATMOSPHERIC CONDITIONS
+4.7 SEASONAL AND ATMOSPHERIC CONDITIONS

-A further aspect of the visual baseline that needs to be considered is that of weatherrelated/atmospheric conditions and seasonal variations.
+A further aspect of the visual baseline that needs to be considered is that of weather-related/atmospheric conditions and seasonal variations.
 Prevailing atmospheric conditions can greatly influence how a landscape is perceived by viewers, as well as the range over which views are possible.